jpverkamp/blog/content/programming/chess-puzzles/2014-08-21-chess-puzzles-1-get-moving.md

 * `(move minimum-distance maximum-distance direction)` - a range of movement, so you can move between the minimum and maximum inclusive but no more or less

 But what does direction mean?
 If it's specified as a point, that's straight forward enough, but still, we want to be able to specify these things more simply.
-Let's take a page out of {{< wikipedia page="Parlett's movement notation" text="Fairy_chess_piece#Parlett.27s_movement_notation" >}}.
+Let's take a page out of [[wiki:Parlett's movement notation|Fairy_chess_piece#Parlett.27s_movement_notation]]().
 Specifically the direction specifications:

 * `*` – orthogonally or diagonally (all eight possible directions)